 We were passing an amazing yard that is usually hidden behind the fence.
 But the gates were open and we came in.
 The was a guard who immediately approached us, congratulated on the event, although Sandy was not wearing a wedding dress.
 The man was speak very pure English, but we could understand him perfectly well, because he was speak from the bottom of heart.
 Then, he closed the gates in order other passers-by did not interrupt us and we could make some lovely shorts.
 All Italians like weddings and such kind of events.
 They are open people and always congratulate newlyweds in the streets, encourage them and wish all the best.

-This shooting day in Rome we ended with some night views and engagement photos.
+This shooting day in Rome we ended with some night views.
 Any European city changes greatly after the Sun is down.
-This is just the best time to make evening shots, because the light and air are very suitable for it.
-If you study the photos carefully you will see the deep blue color in the sky.
-Such color composition can be achieved only one hour after the sunset.
+This is just the best time to start night and evening photo shooting, because the light and air are very suitable for it.
+If you study the photos carefully you will see the deep blue colour in the sky.
+Such colour composition can be achieved only one hour after the sunset.

-This is a very romantic attraction.
-I do believe that any couple willing to spend some days in Rome and to have some romantic engagement photos is sure to like it.
+On the river side there is a very romantic attraction —.ole style Marry-go-round in Rome.
+I do believe that many couple would like to have some romantic engagement photos like the one below.
 Merry-go-round in the capital of Italy is already 125 years old.
 But despite the age it works properly every day.

 Sandy and David decided not to miss such a chance and to have some photos from Italy there as well.
 As a result we spent half an hour making circles and taking evening pictures in Rome.
 And then we set off for the Castel Sant’Angelo.